A day in preschool

 In the classroom, a variety of activities and materials are all ready for the children to explore.
 Two other preschool teachers are also ready to engage with the children and help them to settle into the morning learning activities.
 Sometimes activities are set up outside the classroom, in the playground or in the hallway.

-During the morning, the children stop for a snack break and they are offered fruit, crackers and juice as a snack.
+During the morning, the children stop for a snack break and they are offered fruit, crackers as a snack and bringing their own water bottle.
 Initially the snack is eaten altogether as a group.
 Later in the year, a ‘Snack Bar’ is open and the children choose to take their snack when they are ready to do so.

 During the morning, there is a whole class talk time in which children learn about the day of the week, the weather and information about the monthly theme.
 Children also share family news and birthdays are celebrated.
 Songs are learned and musical activities may also take place.